 The 457(b) Plan is available to all University employees except students who normally work fewer than 20 hours per week.
 Taxes on contributions (deferred compensation) and earnings thereon are deferred until the accumulations are withdrawn.
 The University may also make 457(b) Plan contributions on behalf of eligible senior managers.
-The deferred compensation limits for the 457(b) Plan were the same as the 403(b) Plan limits (described in the previous paragraph) during fiscal year 2019-2020.
+The deferred compensation limits for the 457(b) Plan were the same as the 403(b) Plan limits (described in the previous section) during fiscal year 2020-2021.

-Pursuant to the March 27, 2020 adoption of the CARES Act, on May 20, 2020 The Regents approved an amendment to the 457(b) Plan permitting qualified participants to request coronavirus-related in-service distributions, subject to restrictions defined under the CARES Act.
+Pursuant to the March 27, 2020 adoption of the Coronavirus Aid, Relief, and Economic Security CARES Act, on May 20, 2020 The Regents approved an amendment to the 457(b) Plan permitting qualified participants to request coronavirus-related in-service distributions, subject to restrictions defined under the CARES Act.
 The provisions of the CARES Act amendment are effective through December 31, 2020.